-(D) Each participant will report semi-annually to the IMF and the BIS the lems of Member Countries
+(D) Each participant will report semi-annually to the IMF and the BIS the total amount of gold that has been bought or sold.

 (E) The arrangements will be reviewed by the participants at the end of two years and then continued, modified or terminated.
-Any participant may terminate adherence to them at the end of the initial two year period.
+Any participant may termi-nate adherence to them at the end of the initial two year period.

 III.
-Measures to Increase the Resources of the International Monetary Fund and Strengthen its Ability to Meet the Balance of Payments Financing Prob-
+Measures to Increase the Resources of the International Monetary Fund and Strengthen its Ability to Meet the Balance of Payments Financing Problems of Member Countries

-(A) Total IMF Quotas will be increased by 83.6 percent, from SDR 29 billion to SDR 39 billion (or from about \$35 billion to \$47 billion).
+(A) Total IMF Quotas will be increased by 33.6 percent, from SDR 29 billion to SDR 39 billion (or from about \$35 billion to \$47 billion).
 The U.S. quota-which determines U.S. lending obligations, borrowing rights and voting power-will rise from SDR 6,700 million to SDR 8,405 million, an increase of 25.45 percent.
 As a consequence, the U.S. share in total quotas will be reduced from 22.93 percent to 21.53 percent, and the U.S. voting share will be reduced from 20.75 percent to 19.96 percent.
 In conjunction with the quota increase and, as an important part of the amendments to the Articles of Agreement, required voting majorities on certain important decisions in the IMF-and on amendments to the Articles of Agreement-will be raised to 85%.
 Thus, despite the slight reduction in the U.S. voting share, the U.S. will retain the ability to prevent important decisions in the IMF if contrary to our interests.